 '''

-q1 = UnitRegistry().meter
+q1 = 10 UnitRegistry().meter

-q2 = UnitRegistry().meter
+q2 = 10 UnitRegistry().meter

-# q1 and q2 belong to different registries!
+q1 + q2

+Traceback (most recent call last):

+...

+ValueError: Cannot operate with Quantity and Quantity of different registries.

-id(q1.REGISTRY) == id(q2.REGISTRY) # False
+id(q1.REGISTRY) == id(q2.REGISTRY)

 False

 '''

 3.3 NumPy support

 The magnitude of a Pint quantity can be of any numerical type and you are free to choose it according to your needs.
 In numerical applications, it is quite convenient to use NumPy ndarray and therefore they are supported by Pint.